bbanting/budgettool/README.md

 - Can all cases be solved with one branch?
 - Would it be better to take a class-based approach with branches?
 - Optional validators in branch?
+- An option would be to use sqlite and have the option to export to csv instead
+- Using the preset validators is too bulky for a decorator